NowrozShahriar/NowrozShahriar/README.md

 - 👋 Hi, I’m @NowrozShahriar
 - 👀 I’m interested in ...
-Backend Development
+Latest techs that makes life easier.
 - 🌱 I’m currently learning ...
 MERN stack
 - 💞️ I’m looking to collaborate on ... things related to javascript or web development
 - 📫 How to reach me ... nowroz.shahriar@gmail.com